kabouzeid/CloudKitten/README.md

 CloudKitten is a Swift package, to use it in your project, add this to your `Package.swift` file:

+> :warning: **This will only work as soon as the repo is public and a tag has been created.**
 ```swift
 let package = Package(
     ...